rsalmei/refine/README.md

 - recursively detect all files in the given paths (excluding hidden .folders and .files)
 - sort all the files by their sizes
 - for each group with the exact same size, a sample of each file will be retrieved and compared
-- each same size/same sample group will be listed as a possible duplicate:
+- each same size/same sample groups will be listed as possible duplicates:

 ```
 132.1 KB